ZanzyTHEbar/goflexpro/README.md

 ### Business Perspective

-**Professional**: The “pro” in GoFlexPro is not just in the name—it’s embedded in the stack's design.
+**Professional**: The "pro" in GoFlexPro is not just in the name—it's embedded in the stack's design.
 GoFlexPro is a serious, production-grade setup that prioritizes long-term maintainability and performance.
-There’s a level of intentionality here, especially with the type-safe and schema-driven approach, that speaks to a professional mindset.
+There's a level of intentionality here, especially with the type-safe and schema-driven approach, that speaks to a professional mindset.

-**Balance of Flexibility and Efficiency**: This stack achieves a very solid balance between flexibility and raw performance. `Connect`'s dual support for gRPC and HTTP and Prisma’s multi-database compatibility give you options without sacrificing speed.
+**Balance of Flexibility and Efficiency**: This stack achieves a very solid balance between flexibility and raw performance. `Connect`'s dual support for gRPC and HTTP and Prisma's multi-database compatibility give you options without sacrificing speed.

 **Modern and Future-Proof**: We are using modern tools, built on well-tested industry accepted practices and protocols, that are both powerful and scalable.
 BufBuild is increasingly becoming a standard for Protobuf management, and Prisma has a strong track record of community support and updates.
 This ensures GoFlexPro will continue to evolve with the industry, rather than becoming obsolete.